Rocky Mountain Bicycles: History

 Rocky Mountain Bicycles has won Mountain Bike Magazine's 'Mountain Bike of the Year' award three times - for the Hammer Race in 1996, the Element Race in 2000, and the Slayer in 2002.
 Rocky Mountain has also seen one of its sponsored riders, Marie-Hélène Prémont, win a silver Olympic medal in 2004.

+On December 19, 2024, Rocky Mountain announced it will be restructuring to avoid bankruptcy.
+In 2025, it was acquired by investors Chaos Sports Inc.

 Products

 Mountain bikes

 Rocky Mountain is best known for its mountain bikes and produces a range of models for different riding styles and disciplines within the mountain category.
 As of 2011, the company offers over 30 different models, ranging from hard-tail cross country bikes to full-suspension downhill bikes.
 Rocky Mountain produces carbon fiber, aluminum alloy and steel mountain bike frames.

 Road bikes

 Rocky mountain began producing road bikes in 1984 and currently markets 11 performance road models and 2 cyclo-cross models, along with several "urban", "fitness" and "hybrid" bikes.

 Sponsored teams and athletes

 Enduro

 Rocky Mountain is a co-sponsor of the Rocky Mountain Race Face Enduro Team.
 The current team consists of Jesse Melamed, Rémi Gauvin, and Andréane Lanthier Nadeau.